-Notice of Annual Meeting of Shareholders to be held on October 6, 2020
+Notice of Annual Meeting of Shareholders to be held on October 10, 2023

-The Annual Meeting of Shareholders (the "Annual Meeting") of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (the "Corporation" or "STRATTEC"), will be held at the Holiday Inn Milwaukee Riverfront Hotel, 4700 North Port Washington Road, Milwaukee, Wisconsin 53212, on Tuesday, October 6, 2020, at 8:00 a.m. local time, for the following purposes:
+The Annual Meeting of Shareholders (the "Annual Meeting") of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (the "Corporation" or "STRATTEC"), will be held at the Holiday Inn Milwaukee Riverfront Hotel, 4700 North Port Washington Road, Milwaukee, Wisconsin 53212, on Tuesday, October 10, 2023, at 8:00 a.m. local time, for the following purposes:

-- 1. To elect two directors to serve for a three-year term. - 2.
-To consider and act upon a proposal to ratify and approve the terms of the Amended and Restated STRATTEC SECURITY CORPORATION Stock Incentive Plan, which includes an amendment to such plan to increase the number of shares of STRATTEC common stock available for issuance to plan participants by 150,000 and includes certain other amendments described herein. - 3.
-To approve a non-binding advisory proposal on executive compensation. - 4.
+- 1. To elect three directors to serve for a three-year term. - 2.
+To approve a non-binding advisory proposal on executive compensation. - 3.
+To approve a non-binding advisory proposal on the frequency of future advisory votes on executive compensation. - 4.
+To consider and act upon a proposal to approve the terms of an amendment to the Amended and Restated STRATTEC SECURITY CORPORATION Stock Incentive Plan to increase the number of shares of STRATTEC common stock available for issuance to plan participants by 250,000. - 5.
 To take action with respect to any other matters that may be properly brought before the Annual Meeting and that might be considered by the shareholders of a Wisconsin corporation at their annual meeting.